 Now if you want to spend money on massages, I get that.
 They’ll cost you less than $10 USD each and can be quite relaxing.

 How much does it cost to go to Thailand?
-You can easily get by on $40 USD or less a day (plus the cost of your flight to Thailand).
-If your goal is to see the country for as cheap as possible, then you won’t be disappointed.
+I estimate a ten-night trip will run you about $2,450 USD.
+If your goal is to see the country as cheap as possible, then you won’t be disappointed.
 That being said, if you’re willing to spend just a little more, you can have one heck of a trip!
-Now check out my guide on how much does it cost to go to Southeast Asiahow much does it cost to go to Southeast Asia.
+Now check out my guides on how much does it cost to go to Southeast Asia, Laos, the Maldives and Vietnam for more inspiration.